dps923/winter2020/topics/how-to-data-for-controller.md

 Assume that the data model classes, and the data model manager, already exist.

 For this note, assume also that we are working with a "Product" entity class.
-Its source code is elsewhere (maybe in a `DomainClasses.swift` source code file).
+Its source code is elsewhere (maybe in a `DataModelClasses.swift` source code file).
 It will have properties for identifier, name, price, and probably some others.

-Finally, assume that we have a data model manager (maybe in a `Manager.swift` source code file).
-It will have members (properties and/or methods) that perform data service operations (e.g. fetch, add, change, etc.).
+Finally, assume that we have a data model manager (maybe in a `DataModelManager.swift` source code file).
+It will have members (properties and/or methods) that perform data service operations (e.g. fetch, add, change, save, etc.).

 A single Product object can be a data source for a standard view.
 Maybe the manager has a "fetch one product" method.